 Meanwhile, to build a relationship, you must take the time to genuinely court your customers.
 To move your customer from stranger to friend and onto the forever stage, you need to think all the time.
 With the focus on access to big data, marketers are drowning in data, that they do not even have the time to sort through it all to produce the analytical stories to help to make decisions.
-I see that B2B marketers are so overwhelmed by the breadth of media choices and the pressure to be everywhere, that the quality of B2B marketing execution has suffered.
+I see that B2B marketers are so overwhelmed by the breadth of media choices.
+And, there is a pressure to be everywhere, that the quality of B2B marketing execution has suffered.

 Use our ThinkBox and PlayBox to manage your brand

 I want to introduce you to my Strategic ThinkBox concept, which I have borrowed from sports.
 For instance, in golf, using a ThinkBox forces you to consider everything you are facing before you take the shot.
 Look at any lakes or bunkers in the way, the wind condition, or how well you are playing that day.
 Then, decide on your shot strategy.
 As you move to a PlayBox, visualize the ideal shot, think and feel your way through the mechanics of your swing, and trust you are making the right shot.
 Do not over-think the strategy during the execution.

 With your brand, you should use a strategic ThinkBox, to get a 360-degree view of the situation, before taking action.
 Consider your brand’s core strength, the bond you have with your customers, your brand’s competitive position, and your brand’s business situation.
 Once you have completed your thinking, use the Execution PlayBox to see the ideal execution, think and feel your way, then trust your instincts.